LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 ## <a id="running-rest"></a>Running the REST API demo application
 1. Unzip or download the tutorial project folder into a directory of your choice
-2. Open a command prompt or console and go to folder *src*.
+2. Open a command prompt or console.
 3. Run ```$>pip install -r rest-requirements.txt``` command in a console to install all the dependencies libraries.
 4. Open the *chatBotAPIPythonREST.py** demo application source code with your editor and input the following parameters
     - ```app_key```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
     - ```recipient_email``` : Your assoicate Messenger email address
-5. Open a command prompt and folder *src* and run the demo application with the following command.
+5. OOpen a command prompt and go to folder *src*, then run the demo application with the following command.
     ```
-    $>python chatBotAPIPythonREST.py
+    $>python chatbot_demo_rest.py
     ```
 6. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
     ```